bastienboutonnet/bastienboutonnet.com/content/posts/document-dbt-models-with-dbt-sugar.md

 My feeling, and one that I'm sure a lot of people share, is that writing documentation and keeping it up to date kinda sucks.
 It sucks because it's something else you have to do.
 It's not a blocker so you don't have to do it in order to make your release work.
 It sucks because, usually, documentation lives "somewhere else".
 It sucks because it's nearly impossible to keep it up to date in a predominantly incremental and iterative workflow (the _de facto modus operandi_ for most data practitioners).
 Even in an awesome tool like dbt, it's somewhere else and not automatically kept up to date.
 That being said, it's not far at all and dbt offers a great way to [serve this documentation as a webpage out of the box](https://docs.getdbt.com/docs/building-a-dbt-project/documentation) so if you use it, you're already ahead and in a much better place.

-## Documenting your dbt projects and keeping it consistent is now a fun experience if you use `dbt-sugar`
+## Documenting your dbt projects and keeping them consistent is now a fun experience if you use `dbt-sugar`

 ### What is dbt-sugar?